0237h/code4rena-scraper/README.md

 # code4rena-github-scraper
 Scraping [Code4rena](https://www.code4rena.com) contest audits reports for stats, fun (and profit ?).

-For accurate numbers check the Code4rena [leaderboard](https://code4rena.com/leaderboard) directly.
+For accurate prize money numbers check the Code4rena [leaderboard](https://code4rena.com/leaderboard) directly.

 ## Why ?

 To play around with the [Github API](https://docs.github.com/en/rest) and work my python scripting skills.
 I was curious since I found out that the audits reports repos contains the address of each participant for sending their prize money (see [here](https://github.com/code-423n4/2021-05-nftx-findings/tree/main/data) for example, in the .json files).

 It can be an issue if certain people wants to stay anonymous on this platform.

+Also, the data allows to see who might be most efficient, writes the most duplicates, percentage of invalid submission, etc.

 ## What ?